shivamchs/hotelbookingwebpage/README.md

 # hotelbookingwebpage
-It's a non-working webpage of hotel room booking
+It's a dummy webpage of hotel room booking